-All applications will be reviewed by an Assessment Panel consisting of three members, two of whom will be independent external appointees.
+All applications will be reviewed by an Assessment Panel consisting of four members, two of whom will be external to the PSI.
 The Assessment Panel will:

-- Assess all candidate applications against the six competencies outlined in Appendix 2; - Consider whether a brief meeting or telephone call is required in order to clarify any information or to help make a final decision; - Consider whether any other selection or verification method is required over and above that set out in the Application Form (this may include the PSI requiring further information or statutory declarations from shortlisted applicants about their experience or qualifications); - After conclusion of the assessment process, make a recommendation to the PSI Special Purposes Committee in relation to appointments.
+- Assess all candidate applications against the six competencies outlined in Appendix 2; - Consider whether a brief meeting or telephone call is required in order to clarify any information or to help make a final decision; - Consider whether any other selection or verification method is required over and above that set out in the Application Form (this may include the PSI requiring further information or statutory declarations from shortlisted applicants about their experience or qualifications); - After conclusion of the assessment process, make a recommendation to the Council of the PSI in relation to appointments.

-Once these steps have been completed the Council of the PSI will be asked by the Chair of the Special Purposes Committee to approve the recommended appointments to the Disciplinary Committee panel.

-All applicants will be contacted regardless of whether or not they are successful.
-The successful applicants will be invited to join the current Disciplinary Committee Panel and will be eligible for selection when committee vacancies arise, assuming as indicated above, that a maximum term of 8 years has not already been served on a committee in which a vacancy arises by a panel member.
+Once these steps have been completed, and the PSI Council has made any appointments, all applicants will be contacted regardless of whether they are successful or not.
+Successful applicants will be invited to join the current Disciplinary Panel and will be eligible for selection when committee vacancies arise.
+The panel will be in place until 31 December 2023.